roman01la/impact-node/README.md

 impact-node
 ===========

-This package includes Node.js server for ImpactJS backend.
+This package includes Node.js CLI for better development with ImpactJS.

 ![impact-node logo composed of Node.js and Impact logos](impact-node_logo.png)